 As unpaid carers, what happens to the person we care for, if we’re no longer able to care for them?
-A tricky conversation that we have been asking in our Facebook group and in one of our Big Conversation virtual cuppas.
+A tricky conversation that we have been asking in the Mobilise Community and in one of our Big Conversation virtual cuppas.

 We’ve captured the advice shared by unpaid carers in the Mobilise community.
 And we’ve pulled together resources to help us navigate this difficult, emotional and sometimes scary topic.